hyprcommunity/hyprdm/README.md

 cmake ../
 ```

 The GUI interfaces are developed by HyprCommunity.
-Narval interfaces are distributed under the BSD3 "Claude" license.
-The interface includes various features, but it's currently under development and will be available soon.
+Hyproman and Narval interfaces are distributed under the BSD3 "Claude" license.
+Narval interface includes various features, but it's currently under development and will be available soon.

 Hyproman interface: